navikt/nada/docs/share-insight/data-packages.md

 ```

-### Publishing a datapackage via API
+### Publishing a data package via API

-When publishing a datapackage the JSON declaration along with eventual resource file are written to files in bucket store via and API.
-The files can then be accessed by a 'datapackage viewer' front-end application.
+When publishing a data package the JSON declaration along with eventual resource file are written to files in bucket store via and API.
+The files can then be accessed by a 'data package viewer' front-end application.

-The following example shows how to publish a datapackage JSON file to the dev environment (https://data.dev.intern.nav.no)
+The following example shows how to publish a data package JSON file to the dev environment (https://data.dev.intern.nav.no)

 To publish to prod you would have used the API address: https://datakatalog-api.intern.nav.no.

-### Create a new datapackage
+### Create a new data package
 ```
 curl -X 'POST' -H "Content-Type: application/json" -d @datapakke.json 'https://datakatalog-api.dev.intern.nav.no/v1/datapackage'
 ```

-If all goes well you wil get a respons containing the id of your datapackage:
+If all goes well you wil get a respons containing the id of your data package:

 ```
 {